-The opening Marubozu occurs when the opening price occurs at the high or low of the day.
+A more practical version of this Japanese candlestick is the Opening and Closing Marubozu.
+This candlestick pattern occurs when the opening price occurs at the high or low of the day.

 When the opening price is equal to the high of the day, it is bearish and when it is at the low of the day it is bullish Marubozu.

 It signifies that as soon as the opening bell rang, the bears or the bulls took charge and pushed the prices in the direction for the rest of the session.

 In the case of a Bearish pattern, traders who have a long position do not get a chance to exit the trade as the price slips down without a breather, and in a bullish pattern, the bulls take charge as soon as the trading starts and any initial short trader would be badly stuck.

 The closing candle is a stronger candlestick pattern.
 It is formed when the close price is equal to the high or the low of the day.

 When the close price is equal to the low, then it is called bearish, and when the close is equal to the high, it is a bullish Marubozu.